astroumd/lmtoy/docs/unity.md

      srun -n 1 -c 4 --mem=16G -p toltec-cpu --x11 --pty bash

 in this shell you are using a real unity CPU (4 in fact), and should get much faster response and able to run a pipeline instance interactively.
-You can also use sbatch from here, as discussed before.
+You can also use **sbatch_lmtoy.sh** from here, as discussed before.

 ## Viewing pipeline results